 Biological & Biomedical Science

-If you have asked yourself any of the following (or related) questions, you will probably be interested in the BBS session.
+If you are intrigued by any of the following (or related) questions, you will probably be interested in the BBS session.

-- How do the microbes in our digestive system affect our health?
+- What factors dictate the composition of the microbes in our digestive system, and how might these organisms affect our health?

 Excerpt from YYGS: Sciences student blog: